ZhangLab-DeepNeuroCogLab/CSEGG/README.md

 ## Acknowledgment
 This repository borrows code from scene graph benchmarking frameworks: [Scene Graph Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) developed by KaihuaTang, [PySGG](https://github.com/SHTUPLUS/PySGG) and [SGTR](https://github.com/Scarecrow0/SGTR/tree/main) developed by Rongjie Li.

+# Q&A

+- Import ipdb in anywhere in your code will cause the multi-process initialization error, try pdb when you debug in multi-process mode.